GitHub

-GitHub (/ˈgɪthʌb/) is a proprietary developer platform that allows developers to create, store, manage, and share their code.
-It uses Git to provide distributed version control and GitHub itself provides access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.
-GitHub has been a subsidiary of Microsoft since 2018 and its headquarters are located in San Francisco.
+GitHub (/ˈɡɪt.hʌb/) is a proprietary developer platform that allows developers to create, store, manage, and share their code.
+It uses Git to provide distributed version control, and GitHub itself provides access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.
+GitHub, headquartered in San Francisco, is operated by Github, Inc., a subsidiary of Microsoft since 2018.

 It is commonly used to host open source software development projects.
 As of January 2023, GitHub reported having over 100 million developers and more than 420 million repositories, including at least 28 million public repositories.
 It is the world's largest source code host as of June 2023.
 Over five billion developer contributions were made to more than 500 million open source projects in 2024.

 About

 Founding

 The development of the GitHub platform began on October 19, 2007.
-The site was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, P. J. Hyett and Scott Chacon after it had been available for a few months as a beta release.
+The site was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, P. J. Hyett, and Scott Chacon after it had been available for a few months as a beta release.

 Structure of the organization

 GitHub was originally a flat organization with no middle managers, instead relying on self-management.
 Employees could choose to work on projects that interested them (open allocation), but the chief executive set salaries.

-In 2014, the company added a layer of middle management in response to harassment allegations against its co-founder and then-CEO, Thomas Preston-Werner, and his wife Theresa.
+In 2014, the company added a layer of middle management in response to harassment allegations against its co-founder and CEO, Thomas Preston-Werner, and his wife Theresa.
 As a result of the scandal, Preston-Werner resigned from his position as CEO.
-Co-founder and Product lead, Chris Wanstrath, became CEO.
-Julio Avalos, then General Counsel and Administrative Officer, assumed control over GitHub's business operations and day-to-day management.
+Co-founder and product lead, Chris Wanstrath, became CEO.
+Julio Avalos, then general counsel and administrative officer, assumed control over GitHub's business operations and day-to-day management.